-If you are using Microsoft Word 2007 or a newer form of the Office tool (e.g., MS Word 2016), you will find a resource on the toolbar that will help you to format citations and bibliography entries in APA, MLA, and CMOS citation styles.
-However, the citations that these tools generate often contain some minor errors in terms of sequencing of publication information and punctuation.
-For this reason, we advise students to use Microsoft Word's endnote numbering tool and to format the publication information with the citation by hand (using the formats found in Chapter Nine of this guide).
+If you are using Microsoft Word 2007 or a newer form of the Office tool (e.g., Microsoft Word 2019 or Microsoft 365), you will find a resource on the toolbar that will help you to format citations and bibliography entries in APA, MLA, and CMOS citation styles.

+However, the citations that these tools generate often contain minor errors in terms of sequencing of publication information and punctuation.
+For this reason, we advise students to use Microsoft Word's endnote numbering tool and to format the citation's publication information by hand (using the formats found in Chapter Nine of this guide).
 For specific information regarding how to use the automatic endnote tool in Microsoft Word, see Appendix B. For information about the format of Chicago Manual of Style citations, see Chapter Nine.